-Using the Rank Sequences tool#
+Using The Rank Sequences Tool#

 This tutorial teaches you how to assess protein fitness by using the Rank Sequences tool to score your input sequences relative to a prompt.
 Use this as a starting point for predicting the outcomes of a specific sequence or prioritizing variants for further analysis.